Policy Research Institute The Current State of Japanese Academia from the Perspective of Research Power

 Source: MEXT Survey on full-time equivalent data at universities, etc., FY 2008 (summary)

 Looking at the details in the order of the most frequent responses, the largest number of faculty members felt that "university administrative duties" (participation in faculty meetings and other internal meetings and related duties) were a constraint on their "research time," followed by "excessive teaching load.
 In terms of "research funding," the most common response was "Insufficient basic expenses," followed by "Difficulty in obtaining external research funds such as competitive grants.
 In terms of "research human resources," the most common response was "Insufficient master's and doctoral students," followed by "Insufficient young researchers (post-doctoral fellows).
-In terms of "research environment," the largest number of faculty members felt that "lack of research assistants and technicians to utilize and maintain research equipment and samples" was a constraint, followed by "availability of research equipment such as experimental equipment and large computers.
+In terms of "research environment," the largest number of faculty members felt that "lack of research assistants and technicians to use and maintain research equipment and samples" was a constraint, followed by "availability of research equipment such as experimental equipment and large computers.

 From the above, it was confirmed that academia firstly feels constraints in "research time" to improve research performance, and in "research personnel," they feel constraints in "human resources," such as a shortage of master's and doctoral students and young researchers.
 In addition, the respondents also felt constrained in terms of "money," such as basic expenses and external research funds.
 In addition, they wanted research assistants and research equipment as part of the "research environment," but this could be interpreted as an indirect "human" and "financial" issue.
 Therefore, we proceeded to investigate the current status of "people" and "money" in academia.

-4. current status of research hours and human resources in academia
+4. current status of research hours and human resources in academia 5. current status of research funding in academia

 As we will discuss later, the limitation of "research hours" is directly related to the number of researchers, which is deeply related to "human resources.
 First, we checked the number of researchers in the university sector in major countries.
 Figure 6 shows the results as described in the "Science and Technology Indicators 2023" *7 published by the Ministry of Education, Culture, Sports, Science and Technology (MEXT).